What is Capital Gains Tax?

 What Triggers a CGT Event?

-You only realise a capital gain or loss when a CGT event occurs.
-Common events include:
+You only realise a capital gain or loss when a CGT event occurs — and several events happen without any money changing hands:

 Selling an asset